tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 - Based on information from Designated DoH Resolver that is confirmed via SVCB DNS records ({{pvd}})
 - Based on mutual agreement through confirmation of domains over HTTPS ({{pvd-mutual}})

-Note that clients SHOULD NOT accept designations for effective top-level domains (eTLDs), such as ".com".
+Note that clients MUST NOT accept designations for effective top-level domains (eTLDs), such as ".com".

 ## Designating with Service Binding DNS Records {#svcb}